linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Foundations of Pricing Financial Derivatives/Foundations of the Pricing of Financial Derivatives chapters/21 Min-Max Option Pricing.md

 ---
-aliases:
-  - Min-Max Option Pricing
+title: "Chapter 21: Min-Max Option Pricing"
-tags:
-key_concepts:
 parent_directory: Foundations of the Pricing of Financial Derivatives chapters
+formatted: 2025-12-21 02:23:25 PM
+formatter_model: claude-3-5-sonnet-20241022
+cli_tool: claude-code
+primary_tags:
+  - min max options
+  - stulz option pricing
+  - multivariate option pricing
+secondary_tags:
+  - call on maximum
+  - call on minimum
+  - put on maximum
+  - put on minimum
+  - bivariate normal distribution
+  - feynman-kac theorem
+  - correlation effects
+  - volatility sensitivity
+  - two asset options
+  - rainbow options
+  - outperformance options
+  - exchange options
 cssclasses: academia
-title: "Chapter 21: Min-Max Option Pricing"
-linter-yaml-title-alias: "Chapter 21: Min-Max Option Pricing"
 ---

 # Min-Max Option Pricing

 There are a number of variations of options in which there is more than one underlying asset.
 These options have a variety of interesting names.
 Nearly all of them are based on the maximum or minimum performer of two or more underlying assets or rates.
 The first paper to examine this type of option was Stulz (1982), who derived formulas for calls and puts that pay off based on which of two assets has the maximum or minimum value.
 We focus on the Stulz model initially and then show how it establishes a framework for variations of this type of option.

-# 21.1 CHARACTERISTICS OF STULZ'S MIN-MAX OPTION
+## 21.1 Characteristics of Stulz's Min-Max Option

-Suppose there are two assets whose current values at an arbitrary time are  $S_{1}$  and  $S_{2}$  and whose values at expiration  $T$  are  $S_{1T}$  and  $S_{2T}$ .
+Suppose there are two assets whose current values at an arbitrary time are $S_{1}$ and $S_{2}$ and whose values at expiration $T$ are $S_{1T}$ and $S_{2T}$.
 Each asset may pay a cash flow yield or require a payment, such as storage costs.
-We generically denote these continuous cash flows as  $\delta_{1}$  and  $\delta_{2}$ , consistent with dividend yields in the case where the underlying instruments are stocks.
+We generically denote these continuous cash flows as $\delta_{1}$ and $\delta_{2}$, consistent with dividend yields in the case where the underlying instruments are stocks.
 Consider a call option with exercise price of $X$ expiring at time $T$ that pays off based on which of the two assets has the lesser value.
 So what happens at expiration is two-step.
 We first determine which is the lesser valued of the two assets.
 Then we insert the value of that asset into the standard payoff formula for a call.
 Thus, the call payoff is

 $$
 c _ {\min , T} = \max  \left[ 0, \min  \left(S _ {1 T}, S _ {2 T}\right) - X \right]. \tag {21.1}
 $$

-Let us denote the current price of this option as  $c_{\min}$ , where it will be understood that the call is on the minimum value of asset 1 and asset 2 and is being evaluated at time  $t$ .
+Let us denote the current price of this option as $c_{\min}$, where it will be understood that the call is on the minimum value of asset 1 and asset 2 and is being evaluated at time $t$.

 Likewise, a call on the maximum has a current price of  $c_{\text{max}}$ .
 At expiration, we first determine the greater valued of the two assets and insert the value of that asset into the formula for the payoff of a call.
 The call payoff in this case is